Humphrey Radcliffe

-Humphrey Radcliffe (died 1566) was an English landowner and Member of Parliament.
+Humphrey Radcliffe (died 30 August 1566) was an English landowner and Member of Parliament.

+Biography

 He was a son of Robert Radcliffe, 1st Earl of Sussex and Elizabeth, a daughter of Henry Stafford, 2nd Duke of Buckingham.

 Radcliffe was a Member of Parliament for Bedfordshire and for Maldon in 1558 jointly with Roger Appleton.

 Radcliffe, as Lieutenant of the Gentlemen Pensioners, is said to have spoken in favour of the Protestant writer Edward Underhill shortly before the wedding of Mary I of England and Philip II of Spain, and so Underhill was allowed to serve at the feast at Wolvesey Castle.

 Radcliffe obtained the manor of Elstow in Bedfordshire, a former convent, from his wife's family, it had been granted to her father at the dissolution of the monasteries.
 He died on 30 August 1566.
 There is a monument at Elstow, set over the altar.

 Marriage and children

 Humphrey Radcliffe married Isabel or Elizabeth Harvey (died 1594), daughter and heir of Edmund Harvey of Elstow.
 There is a somewhat fictionalised 19th-century account of their meeting at a tournament.
 Their children included: